nesquena/rabl/README.md

       { :city => m.city, :address => partial("web/users/address", :object => m.address) }
     end

-You can use these to construct arbitrarily complex nodes for APIs.
+You can use this method to construct arbitrarily complex nodes for your APIs.

 ### Inheritance ###

-Another common limitation of many json builders is code redundancy.
-Typically every representation of an object across endpoints share common attributes or nodes.
+Another common issue of many template builders is unnecessary code redundancy.
+Typically many representations of an object across multiple endpoints share common attributes or nodes.
 The nodes for a 'post' object are probably the same or similar in most references throughout the various endpoints.

 RABL has the ability to extend other "base" rabl templates and additional attributes: